edalholt/TDT4225/task3.md

 ![image](https://github.com/edalholt/TDT4225/assets/69513661/a6317911-c402-49e4-b2c5-d2a79693b3a7)

 Several users shared duplicate PLT files which contained exactly the same track points.
 This caused said users to be deemed 'close'.
-We deemed this to be a bug within the original dataset and filtered these files out.
+It's not unthinkable that people have started the activity at the exact same time, but the also contained the exact amount of trackpoints Therefore we deemed this to be a bug within the original dataset and filtered these files out.

 Question 9: \